-The Company has defined contribution plan in form of Provident Fund and Employee State Insurance Scheme for qualifying employees.
+The Company has defined contribution plan in form of provident fund and pension scheme and employee state insurance scheme for qualifying employees.
 Under the Schemes, the Company is required to contribute a specified percentage of the payroll costs to fund the benefits.
-The total expense recognised in the Statement of profit and loss in respect of such schemes are given below:
+The total expense recognised in the statement of profit and loss in respect of such schemes are given below: